Raaz: The Mystery Continues: Reception

 The music received positive reviews with tracks like "Maahi", "Kaisa Ye Raaz Hai" and "Soniyo" being particularly praised.
 NDTV gave a good review writing "Overall, the music of Raaz – The Mystery Continues has its own place under the sun.
 It is definitely worth listening."

 One India gave a positive review writing "The music of Raaz – TMC indeed impresses, the soundtrack here is yet another good addition to the enviable music catalogue of the Bhatts and Emraan would certainly have some more chartbusters to add to his name.
 As for the last question i.e. whether Raaz – TMC matches up to Nadeem-Shravan's Raaz, then well, let's put it this way that albums like Aashiqui, Raaz or a Saajan are made only once and there shouldn't even be a conscious effort to replicate or surpass them.
 In this regard, the music of Raaz – TMC has its own place under the sun and what matters in the end is whether it works for the film or not.
 Well, the answer for this one is a firm Yes!.
-The song "Maahi" became a blockbuster after its release.
+The song "Maahi" became a chartbuster after its release.
 According to the Indian trade website Box Office India, with around 13,00,000 units sold, this film's soundtrack album was the year's twelfth highest-selling.